Our Mission Statement

 - DIAL Doncaster has achieved the Investing in Volunteers quality mark recognising the excellent work that is done with volunteers.

-- In 2011 DIAL became an accredited company with CHAS, which is the recognised Contractors Health & Safety Assessment Scheme.
+- DIAL is an accredited company with CHAS, which is the recognised Contractors Health & Safety Assessment Scheme.